meet74/image-web-scrapper/README.md

 4. Run the script using the following command:

     ```bash
-    python movie_scraper.py
+    python scraper.py
     ```

     Replace `movie_scraper.py` with the actual name of your Python script.

 ## Usage

 Once you've configured and run the script, it will start scraping movie data from the specified website.
-The scraped data may include details like movie title, release date, cast, ratings, and more, depending on your script's implementation.
+The scraped data may include details like movie poster images url

 Make sure you have the necessary permissions to scrape data from the website you are targeting, and ensure that you respect the website's terms of use and guidelines.